dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

   ))
 )
 ```
-As you can see the `main` functions has changed quite a bit.
-Instead of two statements invoking `display` it's now a single statement calling `display-cps` which takes anonymous function as an argument.
-The anonymous function created with `(lambda () ... )` contains the second statement with call to `display-cps`.
+As you can see the `main` function has changed quite a bit.
+Instead of two statements invoking `display` it's now a single statement calling `display-cps` which takes an anonymous function as an argument.
+The anonymous function created with `(lambda () ... )` contains the second statement with a call to `display-cps`.
 The last lambda is [no-op](https://en.wikipedia.org/wiki/NOP_%28code%29) and returns `#f` ("false" in Scheme) simply because it has to return something.

 Identity function, which unlike "hello world" has a return value, is another trivial example showing the difference between [direct style](https://en.wikipedia.org/wiki/Direct_style) and [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style).
-It's worth noticing that `continuation` is used here almost like `return` keyword in imperative languages.
+It's worth noticing that `continuation` is used here almost like the `return` keyword in imperative languages.
 ```
 (define (identity value)
 	value